andrrocity/jvePilot/README.md

 Use this if the vehicle slows too much in curves when driving at faster speeds.

 #### Plot examples when changing `slow_in_turns_rotate`
+The x-axis is the current speed of the vehicle.
+The y-axis is the top speed allowed for the current curve.
+This purple line is what this parameter is rotating. (-1 = -1 Degrees counter-clockwise) The red line plots the max speed the vehicle should be allowed to go given the current speed and current curve angle.
+It uses the purple line as a bases for its calculation, so rotating the purple line counter-clockwise will stretch out the red line allowing for faster curves at faster speeds.

 THESE ARE EXAMPLES, don't pay much attention to the actual numbers.
 Below are two example plots showing how the rotate parameter works.
-The y-axis is the top speed for the curve.
-The x-axis is the current speed of the vehicle.
-The red line plots the max speed to current speed.

 Here is the plot showing the max speeds for a given road curvature when `slow_in_turns_rotate` is set to 0.

 ![](https://github.com/j-vanetten/jvePilot/blob/feature/curve-speed-tweak-param/common/images/curve-speed-0.000.jpg)

-Here is the plot showing the max speeds for a given road curvature when `slow_in_turns_rotate` is set to 0.013.
+Here is the plot showing the max speeds for a given road curvature when `slow_in_turns_rotate` is set to 0.75.
 (I used a high number to exaggerate the graph, you'll probably don't want it set this high)

 As you can see, the max curve speed drop off is now at a much higher speed.